Brandy Cenci – Students A-K

 If this is not an option most colleges offer virtual tours through their website.
 Be aware of application deadlines!
 Many college applications can be accepted through their website.
-You may also use the common application or SUNY applicaiton depending upon the school.
+You may also use the common application or SUNY application depending upon the school.

 The College Visit

 - Read the college catalog or tour the college website.
-Get the facts, such as size of the institution, majors, admission requirements and extra curricular activities available.
+Get the facts, such as size of the institution, majors, admission requirements and extracurricular activities available.

 - Save time and consider visiting other colleges located in the same area, and plan to spend a few hours at each.

 - Bring an unofficial transcript with your from your school counselor.
 Make arrangements to have an interview on campus with an admissions counselor, if possible.

 - Check with your school counselor before your visit to learn in any Rensselaer Alumni are in attendance at the prospective college.
 You may want to meet with them and get their impressions and experiences of the college.

 - What are the typical college cost for one year of study?

 - What are the specific requirements for your major?

 - How many students are in your major?